xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 `
 15321 ?
 S      0:00 /usr/bin/python3 /home/homeassistant/apple_airport.py
 `
+# Without rsyslog server, simplified!
+tested on Synology, with python 2.

+use airconn.py instead, it's will bind to 514 port and handle the syslog messages by itself.

+so, the "log receiving" function of the same port must be disabled in the app "Log Center".
+## Steps:
+1. generate long live token on hass frontend, and put the token into the script __airconn.py__.

+2. setuid, since it will bind to the port lower than 1024.

+3. autostart

-5. Make a simple test:
+# Make a simple test:

 On another computer (unix like), send a message to the rsyslog service:

 `
 $ echo '<54> <133>Feb 11 22:32:00 timecapsuleu pppoe: Disconnected.' >/dev/udp/ha-host/514
 `
-(the process of "apple_airport.py" will be invoked after one syslog message received on port 514)
+(the process of "apple_airport.py" or "airconn.py" will be invoked after one syslog message received on port 514)

 Then check on the frontend of ha, the new binary_sensor named "Internet" will appear.